Preparing Central Indiana youth for success in

 - Assisting with identifying financial aid that will support students’ post-secondary aspirations.

-And because children spend more than 70 percent of their time outside of school, CICF partners with the Lumina Foundation for Education and the Indiana 21st Century Scholars Program on the College Readiness and Success Fund, which is dedicated to improving out-of-school student support services.
+Because children spend more than 70 percent of their time outside of school, CICF partners with the Lumina Foundation for Education and the Indiana 21st Century Scholars Program on the College Readiness and Success Fund, which is dedicated to improving out-of-school student support services.

 Making an Impact with Mentorship